SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 - vhosts.xml

 After the initial installation, xml files might be missing from the default directory.
-In this case, copy the distributed license xml file to the directory.
+In this case, copy the distributed license.xml file to the directory.
 Then duplicate or rename server.xml.default and vhosts.xml.default files from the default installation directory.
 *.default files will be distributed with the latest package all the time.